-If you need a health care service that Medicare requires our plan to cover, and our participating network of providers cannot provide you with this care, you can receive this care from an out-ofnetwork provider.
+If you need a health care service that Medicare requires our plan to cover, and our participating network of providers cannot provide you with this care, you can receive this care from an out-of-network provider.
 In this situation, you will pay the same as you would pay if you got the care from a participating in-network provider.
 Similar to the referral requirements for care received from network providers (see Chapter 3, section 2.3), you must get a referral from your Primary Care Provider (PCP) prior to getting care from an out-of-network provider.
 Some services may require prior authorization from the plan.

 If you do not get a referral from your PCP or prior authorization from the plan you will have to pay the full cost of any services, you receive.
-Sonder Health Plans never requires a referral or prior authorization for members with ESRD who are temporarily out of the service area and are unable to access contracted ESRD providers.
+Sonder Health Plans never requires a referral or prior authorization for emergency services, urgent care when in-network providers are unavailable; this includes dialysis for members with ESRD who are temporarily out of the service area and are unable to access contracted ESRD providers.
 For more information regarding out-of-network PCP referrals and plan prior authorization requirements, please contact Member Services.
 Member Services contact information can be found in Chapter 2, Section 1 of this booklet and on the back of your Sonder Health Plans Member ID card.